Current Conditions

 NPS Photo / Rebecca Stievater

-To stay updated on the many changes occuring during this period of transition, read through our tips and tricks below!
+To stay updated on the many changes occurring during this period of transition, read through our tips and tricks below!

 Weather

 Check the weather forecast before you head out!
-Fall is a wonderful time to visit giant sequoias.
-It can be very cool in the sequoia groves in the morning and evening.
-During storms, cool rain and later in the season even some wet snow is possible.
+Winter is a wonderful time to visit giant sequoias, but only when you are prepared for the conditions.
+During winter storms, some roads may temporarily close.
 Plan ahead by packing multiple layers of clothing so that you can adjust to warmer or cooler conditions.

 Air Quality